phalverson/gigaspaces-wiki-jekyll/xap100/space-persistency-initial-load.markdown

 # Partitioned Cluster

 When using a partitioned cluster, each space partition stores a subset of the data, based on the entry routing property hash code value.
-Each partition performs its own initial load process and checks each loaded entry to verify it belongs to that partition - entries which do not belong are discarded.
+Each partition performs its own initial load process and checks each loaded entry to verify that it belongs to that partition.
+Entries that do not belong are discarded.

-While this process protects the partition from storing irrelevant data, its performance is naive - imagine a cluster with 10 partitions which are evenly distributed: each partition will load the entire database and discard 90% of it, i.e. take roughly x10 times longer to load than actually needed.
+While this process protects the partition from storing irrelevant data, its performance is naive.
+Imagine a cluster with 10 partitions that are evenly distributed.
+Each partition will load the entire database and discard 90% of it, taking roughly 10 times longer to load than actually needed.

 Fortunately, the system has a built-in mechanism which attempts to load only entries relevant to the partition when possible.
 When a space entry has a routing property with a numeric type mapped to a column in the database, the system automatically generates a custom initial load query to load only entries relevant for the partition based on the routing property.
 This mechanism can be disabled using the `augmentInitialLoadEntries` property: